The beard is back!

 - Made in: USA

-Beardbrand is one of the most popular brands in the market today thanks to clever marketing by its founder and CEO Eric Bandholz.
+Beardbrand is one of the most popular brands in the market today thanks to smart marketing by its founder and CEO, Eric Bandholz.

-One thing he did before launch was reach out to the New York Times.
+One thing he did before launching the product was reaching out to the New York Times to let them know about his story.
 Doing this gave Beardbrand the traction it needed to be the success it is today.

 Let’s first look at the oils used in this product: